-I’d like to thank Victor for inviting me to write a guest post here on his blog.
+I’d like to thank The Viking Rune for inviting me to write a guest post here on his blog.
 The subject that naturally sprang to mind for me was the Valkyries.

 Norse mythology is filled with memorable stories and themes that still echo within our hearts and minds centuries after they were created.
 One part of those legends that has inspired me is the Valkyries.
 And I am not alone, the Valkyries have inspired everything from operas to video games, comic books to paintings, sculptures to episodes of Xena, Warrior Princess.
 So what do we know about the Valkyries?